MeerKar/Leaflet-Earthquake/README.md

 other government organizations (and hopefully secure more funding) on issues facing our planet.

-The iproject is  broken into two parts:
+The particular project is  broken into two parts:

 Part 1: Create the Earthquake Visualization